rit-sse/ssedap/README.md

 ```
 {
   success: (true|false),
-  user: [LDAP user you're authenticating as],
+  user: "ldap_user123",
-  queriedUser: [LDAP user you're attempting to look up],
+  queriedUser: "ldap_user456",
   userInfo: {
-              k: "v",
+              somekey: "somevalue",
-              k2: "v2",   # userInfo = JSON object with the user's meta info,
+              somekey2: "somevalue2",   # userInfo = JSON object with the user's meta info,
               ...                       # and is only present if success==true
             },
   error: "some text" # will only be present in the event of an error (when success==false)
 }